 - Economics 700: Quantitative Methods

-Courses in the Major Field: The standard major fields for Masters students are:
+Courses in the Field of Specialization: The standard fields for Master’s students are:

 - Health Economics